YowSiaoKang/tp/docs/UserGuide.md

 Examples:

-- `list` followed by `delete 2` deletes the 2nd person in the address book.
+- `list` followed by `delete 2` deletes the 2nd person in the volunteer contacts.
 - `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 <div markdown="block" class="alert alert-warning">